johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ```
 python keyword_extraction.py -method pmi_tfidf -corpus /path/to/your_corpus.json -less_freq_than 20
 ```
 If you run this code you calculate the Pointwise Mutual Information for the tfidf scores of the words.
-This has sometimes benefits as it already takes into account how important a word is for the specific group when weighting it.
+This can be beneficial as it already accounts for the importance of a word for a specific document when weighting it.
 Furthermore, we exclude the 20% of words that appear less often.

 ```
 python keyword_extraction.py -method log_odds -corpus /path/to/your_corpus.json -comparison_corpus /path/to/your_comparison_corpus.json
 ```
 To calculate the Log Odd Ratio we need to specify a comparison corpus.
-This corpus should be unbiased and helps us to understand how often certain words appear under normal circumstances.
-With this information we can alleviate the influence of noise when we calculate the importance of our words for the corpus.
+This corpus should be unbiased as it is used to quantify how often certain words appear under normal circumstances.
+With this information, we can alleviate the influence of noise when we calculate the importance of our words for the corpus.

 # Specifics